ShauvonM/improvdatabase_2020/README.md

 * Clicking a tag on the game screen should navigate to the list filtered by that tag
 * A user detail screen
 * Unit tests for firebase rules
+* Multiple slugs for games (how do name changes effect slugs?)